 Since IJM started working in the Philippines in 2000, the government has made rapid strides to stop traffickers from exploiting children in the commercial sex trade—closing bars that sell minors for sex and bringing pimps to justice.Studies have shown the number of minors available for purchase on streets and in bars once notorious for sex trafficking has plummeted between 75% and 86% in the cities where IJM has worked.

 Now the authorities need specialized training on cyber-investigations and how to care for young survivors of cybersex trafficking.
 This crime will keep spreading until communities start to see consequences and traffickers setting up the sexual exploitation of children are restrained.

-After four years of IJM's partnership with local authorities in Cebu, the Philippines, outside auditors documented a stunning 79% decrease in the availability of children for commercial sex.
+After four years of IJM's partnership with local authorities in Metro Cebu, outside auditors documented a stunning 79% decrease in the availability of children for commercial sex.

-In partnership with local law enforcement, we have rescued more than 1,275 children and women from sex trafficking in the Philippines.
+In partnership with local law enforcement, we have rescued more than 300 children from cybersex trafficking in the Philippines.

 Our Teams in The Philippines

 What is cybersex trafficking?
 Cybersex trafficking is the live-streaming sexual abuse of children viewed over the internet.
 We need your help to rescue these children and stop them from being exploited in the first place.